alpescraft/alpescraft-videos/README.md

-# Automated video editing for meetup and conference videos
+# Automated Video Editing for Meetup and Conference Videos

 Handle post-production in an automated fashion.
 Joining video track, slides track, and sound track(s) is done by using file dates to sync the various sources.